 Medieval churches were all Roman Catholic.
-It was the practice to have more than one altar
+It was the practice to have more than one

-'holy cross'.
+the rood, or 'holy cross'.
 The altars were dedicated to St Mary, St Nicholas, St Catherine

 and St John the Baptist.
 St Mary and St John were also the patron saints of chantry

 chapels which stood at either end of the transepts.

 During the Reformation of the 1540's all the priories and chantry chapels of the country

 were dissolved.
 The land belonging to St Mary's chantry was passed to charity and is still

 administered on behalf of the church and the poor by the Feoffees.
-The stone altars were also
+The stone altars were

 In 1569, after the Reformation, the great crucifix above the Rood screen and the carved

 figures of St Mary and St John the Baptist were taken down and destroyed.
-At this time there
+At this time

-from one generation to the next as part of one's estate.
+that passed from one generation to the next as part of one's estate.